-Upon exercise of the Option, Barksdale will also provide an NSR on the San Javier project of 1.0% when copper prices are US\$3.50 or less per pound and 2.0% when copper prices are US\$3.51 per pound.
-The royalty is subject to a right of first refusal in favor of Barksdale.
+Upon exercise of the option, the Company will be subject to a net smelter return on the San Javier project of 1.0% when copper prices are US\$3.50 or less per pound and 2.0% when copper prices are US\$3.51 or higher per pound.
+The royalty is subject to a right of first refusal in favor of the Company.